 Yes, this is the self-love card of the Tarot deck!
 In the upright position, the Ace of Cups is about love for all things.
 In the reversed position, it speaks to love for oneself.
 So, before you send your love out to the world, send love to yourself, filling up every cell in your body with Divine love and happiness.
 And the more you do this, the more you can exist in flow with life itself.

 The reversed Ace of Cups is a sign that you are in connection with your subconscious mind and attuned to your intuition.
 You are exploring this part of yourself privately right now, and discovering how you can bring more intuition and flow into your life.

 On the flipside, the Ace of Cups reversed may be a sign that you are repressing your emotions, not wanting to express yourself fully to the outside world.
 You have your reasons for keeping your feelings close and not wanting others to know what’s going on inside.
 You may feel embarrassed or afraid of what might happen if you were to express your emotions.
 You may worry that if you allow your feelings to flow, they might turn into an overwhelming flood that can’t be switched off.
 However, be careful that you do not create an internal blockage by repressing how you feel.
 If you are not ready to share your emotions – that's okay!
 You can find ways to release them privately, through journaling, creative projects, movement, or screaming your frustration and anger out in the car.

 In a relationship reading, the reversed Ace of Cups can show that you are withholding your emotions for fear of getting hurt.
-You know that you must trust in your partner for the relationship to move forward, but, for the time being, you may need to retreat and find balance with yourself on why you are holding back.
+You know that healthy relationships need trust to grow, but, for the time being, you may need to retreat and find balance with yourself on why you are holding back.